 If the injury is close to the base of the antler, it can result in unusual development in following years as well as the present year.
 Injury to other parts of the skeleton can also result in unusual antler growth during later years.

-With all of the above in mind, High Adventure Ranch has over 37 years experience in raising and breeding Trophy Whitetail Deer.
+With all of the above in mind, High Adventure Ranch has 40 years' experience in raising and breeding Trophy Whitetail Deer.